molML/BME_data_analysis/doc_python_01_refresher.md

 <sup>*</sup><u>Spoiler Alert!</u> Miniconda will be useful to install additional packages you might need, see the [Tools](doc_python_02_tools) page.

+### Nice-to-haves

+Other few ingredients will make your life easier and more fun while coding.
+They are:
+1. A Python IDE, to write better code, faster.
+Have a look at the [IDE Section](doc_python_02_tools).
+2. A package manager, such as Conda (see #TODO).
+3. A computer!

 ## Python syntax